Still I Am Traveling

 Where does the journey take me?”

 I think the poet must have had a glimpse of my room in Lido when we wrote those lines.
-It indeed was adjacent to a courtyard with lights, the wind was blowing that night, and a chair with a cushion was situated next to the window.
-I wasn’t recalling the poem when I sat there and pondered the significance of my being there, what this trip was all about, what direction my life was going to take from here, where the road would lead me.
-It was sometime later when I started to realize how vividly the verses illustrated my adventures.
-Where in the world more fitting than Venice to be on a boat in the river, advancing wherever the journey would take?
+It was indeed adjacent to a courtyard with lights; the wind was blowing that night, and a chair with a cushion sat next to the window.
+I wasn’t recalling the poem when I sat there and pondered the significance of my presence, what this trip was all about, what direction my life would take from here, and where the road would lead me.
+It was some time later when I started to realize how vividly the verses illustrated my adventures.
+Where in the world is more fitting than Venice to be on a boat in the river, advancing wherever the journey would take?

-Indeed I had no intention of sleeping much the couple of nights I spent there, feeling led instead to roam the winding alleyways lining the canals, walking and walking to the far reaches of town well into the night, having no maps with me and no particular destination in mind.
+Indeed, I had no intention of sleeping much during the couple of nights I spent there; instead, I was led to roam the winding alleyways lining the canals, walking and walking to the far reaches of town well into the night, with no maps and no particular destination in mind.
 But not all who wander are lost, even while the whole point of visiting this particular island is to lose oneself in it.

-Years have passed since that mystical sojourn in Venice.
-It led me to fulfill my goal of learning my third language, Italian, and eventually exploring Rome, Naples and Salento.
-But the pilgrimage did not come to an end.
+Years have passed since that mystical sojourn.
+It led me to achieve my goal of learning my third language, Italian, and eventually to explore Rome, Naples, and Salento.
+But the pilgrimage did not end.
 It extended to new countries in Europe and beyond, even leading me to pursue my graduate studies abroad.
 “And I am advancing.”
-For me, the best thing to take away from any travel is not a particular object or having visited a particular attraction, but gaining a broader perspective.
-Especially at this point in time as ethnocentric populist movements surge across the globe and capitalize on fear of the “other,” maintaining an open-minded worldview is more vital than ever.
+For me, the best thing to take away from any travel is not a particular object or a visit to a certain attraction, but a broader perspective.
+Especially at this point, as ethnocentric populist movements surge across the globe and capitalize on fear of the “other,” maintaining an open-minded worldview is more vital than ever.

 The journey may never end.
 As I keep on walking and roaming, there’s always something new to discover around the bend.
 Once a traveler, bitten by the traveling bug, always a traveler.
 But I owe part of my heightened sense of adventure to Venice.
-It may be a way of keeping alive Venice’s seafaring legacy, sending out its explorers and navigators to all corners of the world.
+It may be a way of keeping the city’s seafaring legacy alive, sending out its explorers and navigators to all corners of the world.
 Whether intentionally or not, it looks like I’ve managed to live out the ending of the old Vivaldi tape: “Farewell, my little princess, this magical island of Venice may sink beneath the waves, but you’ll take its music, its spirit and soul out into the world.”